Sindbad: From the Tales of the Thousand and One Nights. Tundra Books

 Bradley McGogg, the Very Fine Frog.
 Tundra Books and

 The thirty-two-page picture book is, for many children, their first exposure to story and art.
 The format encompasses many genres.
 This selection of four titles includes historical fiction, fantasy, poetry, and folklore and includes reissues of award-winning and shortlisted titles, some originally published almost twenty years ago.

-Sindbad: from the Tales of the Thousand and One Nights, originally published in 1999, is the first of a Sindbad trilogy of Arabian Nights tales.
-Zeman retells and illustrates the mythical sailing voyages of Sindbad the Sailor, framing the tales through the classic structure of cunning Shahrazad enthralling King Shahriyat with her marvellous storytelling over a thousand and one nights.
-The atmosphere of the Persian folk tales and the ninth century Arabic culture of ancient Baghdad are beautifully evoked through character, setting, and metaphor.
+Sindbad: From the Tales of the Thousand and One Nights, originally published in 1999, is the first of a Sindbad trilogy of Arabian Nights tales.
+Ludmila Zeman retells and illustrates the mythical sailing voyages of Sindbad the Sailor, framing the tales through the classic structure of cunning Shahrazad enthralling King Shahriyar with her marvellous storytelling over a thousand and one nights.
+The atmosphere of the Persian folk tales and the ninth-century Arabic culture of ancient Baghdad are beautifully evoked through character, setting, and metaphor.
 Sindbad’s strange adventures are conflated and suspensefully chronicled as he travels across oceans and countries, escaping from a whale-island, a giant flying Roc, and valleys filled with diamonds and poisonous serpents.
-Zeman’s illustrations provide both historical and folkloric context in the subtle colours and etching-like style which recall early manuscripts and maps, as well as Persian miniature paintings and Oriental carpets.
+Zeman’s illustrations provide both historical and folkloric context in the subtle colours and etching-like style, which recall early manuscripts and maps, as well as Persian miniature paintings and Oriental carpets.